Jmathis855/Shell_Week2/README.md

 - `|` - the Unix pipe can be used to send the output of one command into the input of another
     - `history | tail -n 20 >> endOfHistory.txt`

+Jake personal notes:
+~ tildy - home directory

+Ls = list, can put a further argument after
+Shell = default what actually interprets commands, most common is bash

+username@computer

+Randomly assigned to either computer 1 or 2

+[username@mike1] = command prompt

+Pwd = print working directory, shows your path Ex. /home/jmath84/

+Cd = change directory, put a space and then the extra piece (known as an argument).
+You could also do h, then tab it so it autocompletes

+Ctrl + c cancels what you just typed

+NEVER use spaces in filenames

+You can use CamelCase

+Folders and directories are interchangeable

+.. takes you to the parent directory (basically just takes you up one.
+So if I was in /work/jembrown/pps, it would take me to just /work/jembrown)
+.
+Is a shortcut for where I am currently

+Cat = short for concatenate, used to look at contents of 1 file

+Nano is to edit the file

+^ is ctrl

+Flags are optional settings
+Arguments

+When you do ls -a, it shows all hidden files
+When you do -l, it is a long list (helps show permission) When you do -h flag, it makes it human readable .
+Ex. -lh for both long and human.
+Hidden file names start with a period

+doing man "command" will list all specific options for a command that can be used

+If you do something like ls -lh, there's a code to understanding the formatting rw-r--r-- 1 for instance
+    R = read, W = write.
+Last set of 3 is anyone on the computer.
+Second is for anyone in the users group.

+top command can be used to show resource usage in terminal "q" can quit